-The Annual Acadia Business Banquet is one of the premier events in the calendar of the School.
-It brings together business students and faculty from the university, as well as individuals from the local, regional, and national professional community.
+The Acadia Business Banquet brings together business students and faculty from the university, as well as individuals from the local, regional, and national professional community.
 This event is organized by a student banquet chair and co-chair, with administrative support from the school.

 The 56th Acadia Business Banquet will be held at the Fountain Learning Commons, Acadia University, on Wednesday, October 11, 2023.
 Reception begins at 6:30pm.
 Dinner served at 7:30pm.Tickets are $40 for students, $100 for professionals, or $750 for a Table of 8.
 Tickets are available from the Acadia Box Office.

 Diane Campbell is President and CEO of Berkeley Holdings Limited, operator of four retirement residences in Halifax.
 Ms. Campbell was born and raised in Halifax.
 She graduated from Acadia University with a Bachelor of Arts Degree and received her Bachelor of Law Degree from Dalhousie University.
 Ms. Campbell was admitted to the Nova Scotia Bar in 1968 and practiced law with Daley Black Moreira & Piercey for several years.